rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 #### I want to shut down the environment myself.
 Is that possible?

-Yes, you can be responsible for turning off your devices.
-You must tell us in advance, because the changes to ServiceNet and DRAC IP addresses are made in the hours before the migration.
-You must ensure that all devices are turned off before 23:00 on your allocated move night.
+Yes, you may turn off your devices.
+However, because the changes to ServiceNet and DRAC IP addresses are made in the hours before the migration, you must tell us in advance and ensure that all devices are turned off before 23:00 on your allocated move night.
 If they are still turned on when we start to remove devices from the cabinets, we will power them down by removing the power cables.

 You also need to tell us if you want to be responsible for turning on your devices after the migration.
 In this case, we will rack your devices in the